-The power supply serves to provide a regulated specific voltage to the processor board and certain auxiliary boards and devices.
-It converts control circuit alternating current voltage to +12 volts direct current, -12 volts direct current, and +5 volts direct current.
+The power supply provides a regulated specific voltage to the processor board and certain auxiliary boards and devices.
+The power supply also converts control circuit alternating current voltage to +12 volts direct current, -12 volts direct current, and +5 volts direct current.
 The power supply is switchable between 120 volts and 240 volts alternating current input voltage.

 Although the +12VDC and -12VDC are not adjustable, the +5VDC is rather sensitive and the power supply must be adjusted so the actual voltage at the processor board is between 5.04VDC and 5.06VDC as measured by an accurate digital voltmeter.
-If this voltage is not within the stated range, the machine is likely to malfunction.
+If this voltage is not within the stated range, the machine may malfunction.